grief issues special to miscarriage

 • the feeling we should hide our loss and not talk about it as others think we are over-reacting

-• to be unable to do what other women seem easily able to do as a 'natural part of life' and our jealousy and anger of that
+• to be unable to do what other women seem easily able to do as a ‘natural part of life’.
+Our jealousy, envy, anger and sometimes bitterness of that

 • the loss or change in relationships (sometimes permanently) as we experience others lack of understanding and the isolation and loneliness this causes